Emurgo/yoroi/packages/links/README.md

 - `coin`: The coin ticker, Cardano ADA.
 - `fiatAmount`: The amount of fiat currency.
 - `fiat`: The fiat ticker, ie. USD.
-- `status`: 'success' | 'error' Indicates to Yoroi the message to display, if you need to include an explanation use the `message` param.
+- `status`: 'success' | 'failed' | 'pending' Indicates to Yoroi the message to display, if you need to include an explanation use the `message` param.
 - It also merges all fields from `PartnerInfoSchema`.
+- `orderType`: 'buy' | 'sell' The order type.

 ### `LinksYoroiTransferRequestAdaSchema`